Mirza Mahdi Ashtiani

-Mirza Mahdi Ashtiani (1888–1952), a man of wisdom, mystic, man of literature, was a Great Master in the philosophical School of Tehran.
+Mirza Mahdi Ashtiani (1888–1952) was a man of wisdom, mysticism, and literature as well as a Great Master in the philosophical School of Tehran.

 Birth and family

 Mirza Mahdi was born in 1889 in Tehran.
-His father, Mirza Jafar was the relatives of Hajj Mirza Muhammad Hasan Ashtiani, famous as the Little Mirza, one of the most great men of knowledge in Tehran.
+His father, Mirza Jafar was a relative of Hajj Mirza Muhammad Hasan Ashtiani, famous as the Little Mirza, one of the greatest men of knowledge in Tehran.

 Education

 Mirza Mahdi Ashtiani passed his childhood and adolescence in Tehran.
 After he passed the preliminary courses, he participated in the sessions of great teachers.
 He could read the Quran completely when he was 5 years old.

 He learned mathematics from scholars such as al-Shaykh 'Abd al-Husayn Siybiwayh, Mirza Ghaffariyan Najm al-Dula, Mirza Jahanbakhsh Munajjim Burujirdi and Aqa Shaykh Muhammad Husayn Riyadi.

 Teachers

 Mirza Mahdi had many great teachers, some of which are as follows: